YattaSolutions/eclipse-browser-integration-example/README.md

 ### Test it with Yatta Profiles for Eclipse

-With the Yatta Launcher for Eclipse you can download a ready-to-use Eclipse setup at ....
+With the Yatta Launcher for Eclipse you can download a ready-to-use Eclipse setup [here](https://www.yatta.de/profiles/hub/7CH9).
 You only need a few clicks to get started.
 After the Yatta Launcher has configured your newly installed Eclipse, use 'Run as &rarr; Eclipse Application' from the context-menu of the _de.yatta.demo.jaxenter_ project to start your demo Eclipse Runtime.

 ##### Alternative: Import directly into Eclipse workspace